Owl1029/pteromanager/README.md

 Thank you to everyone who has contributed, used, or shown interest in the project.
 I appreciate your support.

 ## What is Ptero Manager?
 Ptero Manager is a discord bot that you can host on your own system that allows you to manage your pterodactyl panel via discord.
-If you find some bugs create a github issue or join our [support server](https://discord.gg/svqDa5TaxA).

 ## Setting Up